Pipecolic Acid, Serum

 Elevated pipecolic acid levels are seen in disorders of peroxisomal biogenesis; normal levels are seen in disorders with loss of a single peroxisomal function.

-Abnormal levels of pipecolic acid should be interpreted together with the results of other biochemical markers of peroxisomal disorders, such as plasma C22-C26 very long-chain fatty acids, phytanic acid, and pristanic acid (POX/81369 Fatty Acid Profile, Peroxisomal [C22-C26], Serum), RBC plasmalogens, and bile acid intermediates.
+Abnormal levels of pipecolic acid should be interpreted together with the results of other biochemical markers of peroxisomal disorders, such as plasma C22-C26 very long-chain fatty acids, phytanic acid, and pristanic acid (POX / Fatty Acid Profile, Peroxisomal [C22-C26], Serum), RBC plasmalogens, and bile acid intermediates.

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

-Newborns with disorders of peroxisomal biogenesis often have normal levels of pipecolic acid which increase with age.
+Newborns with disorders of peroxisomal biogenesis often have normal levels of pipecolic acid that increase with age.

 Abnormal results may reflect either prematurity or nongenetic liver and/or renal disease.